Hello Visitor | Login | Create an account!

 If Job opened the door through fear, why didn’t the loving God tell him so he could resist Satan and not be afflicted?
 Or why didn’t God mention to Job that he opened the door through fear during the final chapters when He spoke directly to Job?
 Foremost, why did God say to Satan, “You incited Me against him, to ruin him without cause.”
 (Job 2:3, emphasis added)?

 I might also mention that Job said in 30:26: “When I expected good, then evil came; when I waited for light, then darkness came.”
-By taking another scripture out of context, we could just as easily (and wrongly) prove that Job opened the door to Satan by expecting good things!
+By taking another scripture out of context, we could just as easily (and wrongly) prove that Job opened the door to Satan by expecting good things and by making a “positive confession!”

 A Happy Ending